Skip to main content

 NameTypeDescription

-$ListItem.EventTypestringEvent for which trigger was fired.
+$ListItem.EventTypestringEvent for which trigger fired.